 I’m a big fan of making pros and cons lists.
 When I’m grappling with a decision, I’ve been known to whip out a notebook, make two columns, and list out as many pros and cons as possible.
 Do you do the same thing?
 Somehow, seeing everything visually listed out makes me feel more in control of the decision making process and less in my head about it.
 Lists make everything more organized and less daunting.

 Would you believe me if I told you I made a pros and cons list for moving to France back in the day before I took the leap?
 Oui!
 I did.
 OF COURSE I DID!
 If I remember correctly, I think I made several pros and cons lists concerning France and I still write out my lists on a variety of topics all the time.
 If you’re in the research stage of moving to France or are just curious about some of the pros and cons of living in France, you’ve come to the right place.
-Do you live in France?
-Maybe you’ll be able to relate…
+Maybe you’ll be able to relate to the advantages and disadvantages of living abroad in France…

 Bonjour!
 In case you’re new here, here’s a quick glance at my life.
 I moved to France from NYC back in 2012 to join my French husband.
 We’ve always lived out in the Loire Valley, never Paris or a big city.
 We both work and we don’t have kids (but we have a sweet little dog, Dagny ;-)).